US STOCKS-Futures inch up as megacaps recover after sharp decline

 July 21 (Reuters) - U.S. stock index futures crept higher on Friday, setting the Dow on track for its tenth straight day of gains, while megacap growth and technology stocks recovered after sharp losses in the previous session.

-The megacap electric automaker recovered 1.5% in premarket trading on Friday, while the streaming video company added 0.3%.
+The megacap electric automaker recovered 1.1% in premarket trading on Friday, while the streaming video company edged higher.

+The NYSE FANG+TM index .NYFANG that houses the megacap growth names also closed 4.6% lower in the previous session, notching its worst day so far in 2023.

 The Nasdaq has risen 34.4% this year, supported by a sharp rally in megacap growth and technology names on optimism over artificial intelligence, a relatively resilient U.S. economy and expectations the end of the Federal Reserve's aggressive rate hike cycle was on the horizon.